kasparsd/minit/readme.txt

 == Changelog ==

+= 0.6.5 =
+* Make sure that cache file exists before using it.

 = 0.6.4 =
-* Set cache lifetime to 24h and use file versions as cache key
+* Set cache lifetime to 24h and use file versions as cache key.

 = 0.6.3 =
 * Mark merged items as done.